#arcade

 Surface problems often have infrastructure roots

 The UI improvements were downstream of fixing the metadata.
-Doing UI work first would have been redesigning around bad inputs — polished but ineffective.
+Doing UI work first would have been polished and ineffective.

 Design has to sell infrastructure investment

-Getting the content team to re-tag the library required reframing it as product infrastructure, not a cleanup task.
-Designers are often advocates for invisible work that makes everything else possible.
+Getting the content team to re-tag the library required reframing it as product infrastructure, not cleanup.
+Designers are often the advocates for invisible work that makes everything else possible.

 A prototype is a communication tool, not just a test artifact